Creative Space for Dialogue

 Creative safer spaces set a necessary and fruitful base for dialogue in youth work settings.

-Safer creative spaces are created with skills on how to negotiate common rules and creating a sense of joint emotional security.
-A safe and creative space allows young people to approach sensitive and difficult topics in a way which encourages sustainable dialogue.
+A safe and creative space allows young people to engage with sensitive and complex topics in a way that encourages open and sustainable dialogue.

 • Interfaith dialogue